 - You want to teach them according to their interests.

-- You want to wear pajamas all day (Just kidding, but it is a perk ).
+- You want to wear pajamas all day (Just kidding, but it is a really cool perk;)

 Ok great!
-Since you are still here with me you must be ready to start homeschool right, let’s begin.
+Since you are still here with me you must be ready to start homeschooling today, let’s begin.
 Homeschooling is not cut and dry, it’s not one size fits all.
-But here are some steps that will get you going on this new journey.
+Every family is different and then again every single child is different and learns differently.
+So, with that in mind, here are some simple steps to start homeschooling right now.

 There are so many different methods to homeschool.
 Instilling a love of learning is soooooo important for making this homeschooling thing work.
 If your kids aren’t interested in what they are learning the whole atmosphere will be negative and honestly, they won’t remember any of it.